Macrometacorp/docs/docs/collections/keyvalue/key-value-store-indexes.md

 ## Key-Value Store Indexes

 Key-value stores come with two indexes: a primary and a [TTL index](../indexing/ttl-indexes.md).
+TTL indexes are the only type that you can create for a key-value store collection.

 ## View Indexes